Vertebral body fractures

 Metastatic cancer that spreads to the vertebrae can also cause a compression fracture.
-The bony spine is a common place for certain cancers to spread to.
-The lytic lesions in the spine cause weakness and may eventually cause collapse of the vertebrae.
+The bony spine is commonplace for certain cancers to spread to.
+The lytic lesions in the spine cause weakness and may eventually cause the collapse of the vertebrae.
 Any cancer patient who has a sudden onset of back pain or lower extremity neurological change should be immediately evaluated for metastatic disease.

 Your physician will perform a physical exam and may find tenderness over the vertebrae as well as kyphosis (curving of the spine).
 Other manifestations of nerve involvement include constipation, loss of lower extremity reflexes, and loss of sensory function.
 The physician may also order radiological imaging.
 The X-ray may be diagnostic enough because commonly seen is the classic wedge-shaped vertebral body with narrowing of the anterior portion in most compression fractures.
 However, depending on the clinical suspicion and history obtained, the physician may want to order additional studies such as MRI, CT scan, or a bone scan.